Call us toll free: +64 226953063

 Field Note – The Moment I Realized Flow Beats Frequency

-Publishing more didn’t fix engagement—re-ordering ideas did.
-For months, I thought the answer to flat metrics was speed: more posts, more volume, more noise.
-But the problem wasn’t quantity; it was choreography.
-Once I changed the sequence of my ideas instead of the frequency of my posts, everything started to click.
+For months, I assumed flat metrics meant I needed speed: more posts, higher volume, tighter cadence.
+But the problem wasn’t quantity.
+It was choreography.
+Once I changed the sequence of ideas instead of the frequency of publishing, engagement shifted almost immediately.

 Frequency Without Flow Fatigues Audiences